Any idea on how many National Parks there are in Costa Rica?

 La Fortuna waterfall is located just next to Arenal Volcano National Park.
-Upon entry, you must climb down over 400 steps to the base of the waterfall where you can swim!
+Upon entry, you must climb down over 400 steps to the base of the waterfall where you can swim in the powerful falls!

 The beautiful and powerful Balsa river flows around La Fortuna.
 For a thrilling day for the whole family, go river rafting!

-Tourists used to be able to hike to the top of the volcano, but after many incidents of injury and death due to ash, falling cylinders and toxic fumes then in 1998 an exclusion zone was enforced.
-You can hike around the base of the volcano.
+Tourists used to be able to hike to the top of the volcano, but after many incidents of injury and death due to ash, falling cylinders and toxic fumes, in 1998 an exclusion zone was enforced.
+Now you can hike only around the base of the volcano.
 There are many beautiful trails here that vary in length and difficulty.

 For a calm walk around the lush nature of Costa Rica, take a 2 mile (3.2 km) stroll on the Mistico hanging bridges which features 6 hanging bridges in addition to 10 regular bridges.

 Manuel Antonio National Park was listed by Forbes in 2011 among the world's 12 most beautiful national parks.
 It is also the country's smallest National Park at only 1,983 land hectares or 7.6 square miles!